Henrik Stenson raises concerns over PGA Championship going ahead

 Stenson has played in five Ryder Cups, most recently in Paris two years ago where he won all three of his matches.
 Having been on three winning teams, all on European soil, but losing on both occasions he's played in the US, he's desperate to make this year's team at Whistling Straits in Wisconsin, and see to that unfinished business.

 He said: "I'd love to get a win on away soil.
 That would close the chapter for me.
-It's certainty a tougher challenge.
-At the same time, given the character of Whistling Straits as a golf course, and at that time of year what the weather could bring, I've got some really good vibes in terms of European plusses."
+It's certainly a tougher challenge.
+At the same time, given the character of Whistling Straits as a golf course, and at that time of year what the weather could bring, I've got some really good vibes in terms of European pluses."

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland